Coveo/source.coveo.com/_posts/2024-05-07-keeping-our-data-pipelines-under-watch-and-on-good-behavior.md

 With this change, we have the number of completions with a time between completions more than the one defined in the SLI.
 This will let us know how many times a day we had issues, but not how long it took to recover.
-That’s where the next part measuring the percentage of minutes within the SLI comes in.
+That's where the next part measuring the percentage of minutes within the SLI comes in.

 ## Measuring the percentage of minutes within the SLI